 - Build relationships

 Set Professional Goals And Stick To Them

-In the 1960s, American psychologists, and a pioneer of goal-setting theory, Edwin Locke, developed his theory to explain human behavior in the workplace.
+In the 1960s, American psychologist, and a pioneer of goal-setting theory Edwin Locke, developed his approach to explaining human behavior in the workplace.
 His research found that goals have two primary characteristics: content and intensity.
-Content is what you’re trying to achieve, such as being promoted and intensity, the number of resources needed to achieve the goal, otherwise put, the things you need to do, and the steps you need to take.
+Content is what you’re trying to achieve, such as being promoted and intensity, the number of resources needed to achieve the goal, otherwise put, the things you need to do and the steps you need to take.

 However, no amount of planning will get you anywhere without hard work and holding yourself accountable for turning the plans into results.
 That’s where the real work comes in.